Chris Evans pays tribute to 'incredible mum'

 If Mum had the first idea I might not have shown up today because of her she'd have been furious.
 I hope you all have a lovely Thursday.
 See you tomorrow.

-Listeners to Evans's breakfast show were often kept abreast of his mother's activities.
+Listeners to Evans' breakfast show were often kept abreast of his mother's activities.
 Last year, the DJ revealed on Twitter she had tried pizza for the first time at the age of 91, after undergoing an eye operation.

-Also last year, Evans said he had sought his mother's advice when it was disclosed he was the BBC's highest paid presenter.
+Also last year, Evans said he had sought his mother's advice when it was disclosed he was the BBC's highest-paid presenter.

+He said she had told him to "earn what you can, when you can, while you can" doing a job he loved.

+In his memoir It's Not What You Think, Evans described his mother as "one of the original night nurses" who he had "never heard complain once".

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.